Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > No-operation Python statement refers to pass.
 It is a place holder in the compound statement, where there should have a blank left or nothing written there.

 ---

+## 36. Define slicing in Python.

+> Slicing refers to the mechanism to select the range of items from sequence types like lists, tuples, strings

+---